-C. Public Comments on Items Not on the Agenda.
-During the Public Comments section of the regular session agenda, members of the public may address City Council regarding items not appearing on the agenda, but within the subject matter jurisdiction of the City Council and, express support or opposition nfor Consent Calendar items and / or request to pull a Consent Calendar item for further discussion.
+C. Public Comments on Items Not on the Agenda and Consent Calendar Items.
+Members of the public may address City Council regarding items not appearing on the agenda, but within the subject matter jurisdiction of City Council and on Consent Calendar items not pulled from the Consent Calendar.

-Those wishing to address City Council should submit a speaker form to will register with City Staff in the lobby prior to start of the public comment section on the Regular Session agenda.
-Those who have submitted speaker slips registered will should line up on the north wall near the City Clerk's desk in the Council Chamber when it is time for the Regular Session Public Comments item.
-The City Clerk will call those who have submitted a speaker slip to the podium registered to the microphone when it is their time to address City Council.
+Those wishing to address City Council mayregister with City staff prior to start of the public comment section on the Regular Session agenda.
+Speakers should line up on the north wall in the Council Chamber when it is time for the Regular Session Public Comments item.
+The City Clerk will call those who have registered to the microphone when it is their time to address City Council.
+Any remaining speakers in line will come to the podium when directed.